elianaCarnes/elianaCarnes.github.io/projects/RandomEventBot.md

 summary: "A program that generates random events for a discord server"
 ---

-RandomEvent Bot is a discord bot that I helped create with my friend last year.
-Using Python we developed an automated system to generate activities in our server, this project introduced me to using real world API's.
+Last year I developed a bot for Discord with Python, the bot was designed to automatically generate different activities in our server.
+This project introduced me to real world Application Programming Interfaces, also known as APIs, and gave me experience with Python and making bots for discord.

-I primarily contributed an object based system that randomized events, assigning each event a rarity status, in this project I learned how to integreate Discord's external tools and was introduced to Python.

-A unique problem I encoutered with this bot was my friends spamming the command, and we had to make another iteration of RandomEvent Bot that had a cooldown.
-Here is it in use:
+My main contribution to the bot was designing a randomized event selection system.
+To make the randomizing a bit more interesting I used a rarity system by adding an extra attribute to the objects.
+I used the random.choices() function within python's library and weighted the probability based on the rarity.
+To add the bot to our server we used a Python wrapper called discord.py, through this library we were able to use commands by sending a message that said "!event random" in the server.
+The bot would then reply with the send() function within the API.

 <img class="img-fluid" src="../img/events.jpg" width = "400">

+A problem I encountered after implementing the bot was my friends using the command in rapid succession.
+We had to make another iteration of RandomEvent Bot that added a cooldown to make sure that the same user could not use the command more than 5 times within 5 minutes.
+We implemented this by using the commands.cooldown() decorator within discord.py.